anicolson/bidirectional_2018/README.md

-# BRNN-IBM Estimator
+# ResBLSTM-IBM Estimator
-The implementation of the Bidirectional Recurrent Neural Network - Ideal Binary Mask (BRNN-IBM) estimator in [TensorFlow](https://www.tensorflow.org/).
-The BRNN uses Long-Short Term Memory (LSTM) cells.
+An implementation of a deep Residual Bidirectional Long-Short Term Memory - Ideal Binary Mask (ResBLSTM-IBM) estimator in [TensorFlow](https://www.tensorflow.org/).
+The Bidirectional Recurrent Neural Network (BRNN) from [1] has been replaced with a ResBLSTM.

 ## Prerequisites
 * [TensorFlow](https://www.tensorflow.org/)
 * [Python 3](https://www.python.org/)

-## References
-A. Nicolson and K. K. Paliwal, "Bidirectional Long-Short Term Memory Network-based Estimation of Reliable Spectral Component Locations", Proceedings of Interspeech 2018.

 Directory | Description
 --------| -----------